thomasfredericks/Anal/README.md

 ## Build

 The main patcher is "_anal~.maxpat", but the main window is "anal~.maxpat".
+Do not forget to include "fftw3.dll" for a windows build.

 ## OSC output